Weiss Family papers

 Jacob B. Weiss came to the United States during his adolescence from Austria-Hungary and married Yetta Weichsel, an immigrant from Germany.
 They lived in Austin, Minnesota and had their eldest daughter Rosalee Weiss around 1906 and their youngest daughter Bessel Weiss in 1908.
 The family would later relocate to St. Paul, Minnesota where they would belong to the Mount Zion congregation.

-This collection consists of correspondence, telegrams, finance and insurance materials, and Mount Zion Congregation materials, all collected by from the Weiss family.
+This collection consists of correspondence, telegrams, finance and insurance materials collected by the Weiss family.

 Immediate Source of Acquisition

 Donated to the Jewish Historical Society of the Upper Midwest by Barbara Cohen in September 1992.

 - Immigrant families Subject Source: Library of Congress Subject Headings

 - Jewish Americans Subject Source: Library of Congress Subject Headings

 - Jews -- Minnesota Subject Source: Library of Congress Subject Headings

 - Cohen, Barbara (Person)